 One of the most effective ways to squirrel proof your gutters is to install gutter guards.
 With guards installed, squirrels will not be able to enter the system and build nests.
 Just make sure you choose a sturdy product that cannot be easily pulled off by curious critters.

-Choose LeafGuard Gutters
+Choose RainPro Gutters

-If you are interested in upgrading to a squirrel-proof LeafGuard gutter system, Exterior Source is the company to call.
+If you are interested in upgrading to a squirrel-proof gutter system, Exterior Source is the company to call.
 We proudly serve the Chesapeake, Virginia, area and Northeast North Carolina.
 Contact us today to schedule your free consultation.